 The steps of the nomination process are outlined below:

 - Nominator submits a completed nomination packet.
 A completed nomination packet includes:

-- A completed nomination form (one per nominee); downloadable as Appendix B.
+- A completed nomination form (one per nominee).
+[See below]

 - A letter of nomination, not to exceed two pages.
 A nominator may only nominate one person.
 The letter should be submitted by the nominee’s Department Head or immediate supervisor.
 The letter of nomination should highlight the nominee’s academic outreach and engagement activities.

 - A list of awards, grants, publications, and/or other recognitions related to the faculty member’s academic outreach and engagement.

 - A curated copy of the faculty nominee’s curriculum vitae, not to exceed ten pages.

 - One letter of support from a community partner may also be included in the application.
 Additional materials should not be included and will not be considered.